-The Common Shares are traded on Nasdaq.
+BioTime Common Shares are traded on Nasdaq.
 The market price of the Common Shares, like that of the common stock of many biotechnology companies, has been highly volatile.
-The price of such securities may rise rapidly in response to certain events, such as the commencement of clinical trials of an experimental new drug, even though the outcome of those trials and the likelihood of ultimate FDA approval remains uncertain.
-Similarly, prices of such securities may fall rapidly in response to certain events such as unfavorable results of clinical trials or a delay or failure to obtain FDA approval.
+The price of BioTime shares may rise rapidly in response to certain events, such as the commencement of clinical trials of an experimental new drug, even though the outcome of those trials and the likelihood of ultimate FDA approval remains uncertain.
+Similarly, prices of BioTime shares may fall rapidly in response to certain events such as unfavorable results of clinical trials or a delay or failure to obtain FDA approval.
 In the event that the Company achieves earnings from the sale of products, securities analysts may begin predicting quarterly earnings.
-The failure of the Company's earnings to meet analysts' expectations could result in a significant rapid decline in the market price of the Company's Common Shares.
+The failure of the Company's earnings to meet analysts' expectations could result in a significant rapid decline in the market price of the Company's shares.
 In addition, the stock market has experienced and continues to experience extreme price and volume fluctuations which have affected the market price of the equity securities of many biotechnology companies and which have often been unrelated to the operating performance of these companies.
-Such broad market fluctuations, as well as general economic and political conditions, may adversely affect the market price of the Common Shares.
+Such broad market fluctuations, as well as general economic and political conditions, may adversely affect the market price of BioTime Common Shares.

-Requirements for Continued Listing of Securities on Nasdaq
+Requirements for Continued Listing on Nasdag

-The Company's Common Shares are traded on the Nasdaq National Market, which hast adopted rules that establish criteria for initial and continued listing of securities.
-Under the Nasdaq rules for continued listing, a company must maintain at least \$4,000,000 of net tangible assets, or at least \$50,000,000 of total assets, or a market capitalization of at least \$50,000,000, or to have generated at least \$50,000,000 of revenue.
-Although the Company had a market capitalization in excess of \$50,000,000 on the date of this report, there is no assurance that future losses from operations will not cause the Company's net tangible assets or market capitalization to decline below the Nasdaq listing criteria in the future.
-If the Common Shares are delisted by Nasdaq, trading in the Common Shares could thereafter be conducted on in the over-the-counter market on the Nasdaq SmallCap Market or on an electronic bulletin board established for securities that do not meet the Nasdaq listing requirements. Τf the Common Shares were delisted from the Nasdaq National Market and were not listed on the Nasdaq SmallCap Market, they would be subject to the so-called penny stock rule that imposes restrictive sales practice requirements on broker-dealers who sell such securities.
+BioTime Common Shares are traded on the Nasdaq National Market, which has adopted rules that establish criteria for initial and continued listing of securities.
+Under the rules for continued listing on the Nasdaq National Market, a company must maintain at least \$4,000,000 of net tangible assets, or a market capitalization of at least \$50,000,000, or total assets and total revenue of at least \$50,000,000 for the most recently completed fiscal year or two of the three most recently completed fiscal years.
+Although BioTime had more than \$4,000,000 of net tangible assets and a market capitalization in excess of \$50,000,000 on the date of this report, there is no assurance that future losses from operations will not cause the Company's net tangible assets or market capitalization to decline below the Nasdaq listing criteria in the future.
+If the Common Shares are delisted from the Nasdaq National Market, trading in the Common Shares could be conducted on the Nasdaq SmallCap Market or on an electronic bulletin board established for securities that do not meet the Nasdaq National Market and were not listed on the Nasdaq SmallCap Market, they would be subject to the so-called penny stock rule that imposes restrictive sales practice requirements on broker-dealers who sell such securities.
 Consequently, delisting, if it occurred, could affect the ability of shareholders to sell their Common Shares in the secondary market.